 - Breakfast – $10

 - Dinner – $25

 When it comes to drinking and going out, Israel has a pretty good nightlife scene, especially in Jerusalem and Tel Aviv.
-Tel Aviv is known for its cool clubs and bars while one of the highlights of Jerusalem is the small breweries in the Mahane Yehuda Market.
-You can expect to pay around $8 for a beer at a bar.
+Tel Aviv is known for its cool clubs and bars, while one of the highlights of Jerusalem is the small breweries in the Mahane Yehuda Market.
+You can expect to pay around $8 for a beer at a bar and double for cocktails.

-When it comes to random spending, you’re probably just looking at some snacks and drinks and a couple of small souvenirs.
-Israel has some great markets that are worth browsing (especially in Old Town Jerusalem) but isn’t necessarily a shopping mecca.
-If you are buying at a market, make sure to barter with the vendors if there are no prices indicated on the items you are interested in.
+When it comes to random spending, you’re probably just looking at snacks, drinks, and a couple of small souvenirs.
+Israel has some great markets worth browsing (especially in Old Town Jerusalem) but isn’t necessarily a shopping mecca.
+If you are buying at a market, make sure to barter with the vendors if no prices are indicated on the items you are interested in.